 Just as with the coin toss, we must have a large enough data set to expect anything close to the average.
 It is altogether possible, although unlikely, to flip tails ten times in a row, and it is likewise possible, although unlikely, to have negative stock market returns for ten years.
 Examples of ten-year periods that varied widely from the averages include the 1990s, which sported an 18% average annually compounded return, and the “aughts” (the decade beginning year 2000), which resulted in a slightly negative annually compounded return.*

 We can see that returns over these ten-year time frames are affected so greatly by event-driven “noise” that it often completely overcomes the underlying and permanent reality of equity ownership; that earnings accrue to the stockholder each year, regardless of stock price.
 For this reason, we view the ten-year time frame as the short term.
 This comes as a shock to many investors, who have been trained to listen and respond to the barking of dogs (the financial media) to think in terms of days, weeks, or months.

 It is fortunate that unless you are terminally ill or have a habit of crossing the road without looking both ways, your meaningful time frame is not ten years; it is likely closer to 30 years or more.
-The expected return on equities over the 30- year time frame has never been below 8.2% or higher than 13.7%.
-When we say that it is likely that you will obtain excellent long- term returns, realize that we view the thirty-year time frame as the long term.
+The annually compounded return on equities over the 30- year time frame has never been below 8.2% or higher than 13.7%.* When we say that it is likely that you will obtain excellent long- term returns, realize that we view the thirty-year time frame as the long term.

 Essentially what I am saying is that your odds of obtaining something close to the expected return go up the longer you are invested.
 Short, ten-year time frames are out of our control.
 Proper investing takes an incredible amount of patience and historical perspective.
 Winston Churchill famously quipped, “You will never reach your destination if you stop and throw stones at every dog that barks.”